 Relationships, reporting, communication are your tools to accomplish tasks and it is amazing how much you can get done across such a large set of technologies.
 You are still functioning single threaded.
 There is only one of you and that only gets you so far.
 Which leads us to the next role: New IT.

 New IT started years ago.
 Organizations that already have you on board saw the winds of change and started investing and trusting this new IT crowd to do something better.
 It is not only about your ability to get things up and running.
 It is about getting it running and writing it down in a script, so you don’t have to do it again.
 Then you move on to the next interesting thing and so on.

 Scripting, automation and development are your real tools.
 Because you are now multi-threaded, you can do the job once and develop a solution, so you can move on quickly to the next urgent need.
 You are super human, because you run the machines.
 You make the machines do your work.

 We still require smart and passionate people to build it.
 Someone needs to tell the machines what needs to be done.
 Super human, script enabled, multi-threaded new IT is going to make your speed of business successful.
 Machines are growing faster than people so you better figure out how to make your IT guys be new IT.
 It’s good for you and it’s good for them.

-Particularly in the world of machine identity protection where I reside, machines are being created and spinning up and down in milliseconds.
+Particularly in the world of machine identity management where I reside, machines are being created and spinning up and down in milliseconds.
 If you are not using automation to ensure these machines have strong identities, you may well be setting yourself up for a world of trouble.
 Not to mention that it’s virtually impossible to use manual processes to make these machine identities available to the security ecosystem on demand.